geosolutions-it/MapStore2/docs/developer-guide/building-and-deploying.md

 `npm run jsdoc:clean`

 ### Users and developers documentation (MkDocs)

+!!!
+Note
+    Make sure to install the proper python dependencies for Mkdocs.
+    See the dedicated page [here](./documentation-guidelines.md#building-documentation)

 Build the mkdocs and generate md files to test in local machine by: